Vis-halG/Frontend-Interview/README.md

 * Border → The line (visible or invisible) around the padding and content.
 * Margin → The outer space between this element’s border and the next element.
 * ***
+###   3.CSS:- Display Properties in CSS?
+The display property in CSS controls how an element appears in the layout.
+Block elements start on a new line and take full width, inline elements stay in the same line and don’t allow width or height, while inline-block allows inline placement with width and height.
+We also use display: none to hide elements, display: flex for one-dimensional layout, and display: grid for two-dimensional layouts.
+This property helps in managing how elements occupy space on a webpage

-###   3.CSS:- What are the different types of Selectors in CSS?
+###   4.CSS:- What are the different types of Selectors in CSS?
 CSS **selectors** are used to target HTML elements and apply styles.\

 * /* Universal Selector */